theRookieCoder/theRookieCoder.github.io/content/posts/chip8/index.md

 lastmod = "2025-02-21"
 author = "theRookieCoder"
-tags = ["chip8", "superchip", "emulator", "rust", "c", "c++"] description = "A devlog of my experience writing a desktop CHIP-8 emulator in C, porting it to the Arduboy, porting the desktop app to Rust, adding support for emulating SUPER-CHIP, and finally porting the SUPER-CHIP emulator to C++"
+tags = ["chip8", "superchip", "emulator", "rust", "c", "c++"] description = "A devlog of my experience writing a desktop CHIP-8 emulator in C, porting it to the Arduboy, porting the desktop app to Rust, adding support for emulating SUPER-CHIP, and finally porting the SUPER-CHIP emulator to C++."
 +++

 {{< image src="meme.avif" alt="CHIP-8 Meme" >}}